-1. Why Swimbaits Are Perfect for Beginners
+1. Why Swimbaits are Ideal for Beginners

 a.
-Natural Look & Behavior
+Natural Appearance & Movement

 b.
-Effortless Presentation
+Simple Presentation

 c.
-Versatility
+Adaptability

-Saltwater Resistance | Paint and hooks that resist corrosion. |
+- Saltwater Resistance: Paint and hooks that resist corrosion from salty environments.

-Easy Rigging Style | Jig head or weighted hook setup is beginner-friendly. |
+- Easy Rigging Style: Simple jig head or weighted hook setups that are beginner-friendly.

-3. Top Rated Swimbait Fishing Lures for Beginners
+3. Top-Rated Swimbait Fishing Lures for Beginners

 A. LureBolt Classic Paddle-Tail Swimbait (4″)

-- Features: Compact 4″ body, pronounced paddle tail, built-in weight.
+Features: Compact 4″ body, pronounced paddle tail, built-in weight.

 B. LureBolt Shad-Style Swimbait (5″)